dombrga/sunnyside-agency-landing-page/README.md

 - Being more semantic in using HTML elements.
 - I will do better next time when it comes to assignning CSS classes.
 Should be clean and reusable.
+- Will be more careful in using position absolute.

 ## Author